andrew-chang-dewitt/jspec/PROPOSAL.md

 - A User can run a test class (& any nested classes) manually by defining a main() method that creates an instance of itself & calls the instance's run() method.
 - A User receives a concise indicator of test result status after running a test class with a '.' to indicate a successful test & an 'F' to indicate a failure.
 - A User receives a count of successful tests out of total tests at the end of the report.
+- A User receives a detailed report consisting of the test class name, followed by a list of test method names & success or failure indicators, depending on the result.
 - A User receives details about any failed test, including the test class name, test method name, failure reason (exception name & message), & any stack trace.
-- A User can opt to receive a concise output of test result status, consisting of the test class name, followed by a list of test method names & "Success" or "Failure", depending on the result.
+- A User can opt to receive a concise output of test result status, skipping the printing of each test group or test method's text and status

 ### Test discovery